johnlumley/jwiXML/README.md

 ## SaxonJS/XSLT invocation
 The XSLT file `dist/jwiXML.processor.xsl` provides all necessary interfaces to compile and use iXML grammars to parse input strings.
+The prefix `jwL` is bound to the namespace `https://github.com/johnlumley`.
 The three most frequently used are the functions:
   - `jwL:compileGrammar($grammar-source, $options?)` which compiles the iXML grammar (supplied either as text string or an already-parsed XML version) and produces a 'Grammar' JavaScript object. `$options` is a map (defaulting empty when no argument is present)